 Prostate cancer is the second most commonly occurring cancer in men.
 A healthy diet including right foods and supplements such as whole grains, legumes, tomatoes and their active compound lycopene, garlic, mushrooms, fruits such as cranberries, and Vitamin D, may be beneficial for reducing the risk of prostate cancer or for improving the treatment outcomes in prostate cancer patients.
+Lycopene-rich tomato products, powdered cranberry fruit and White Button Mushroom (WBM) Powder may have the potential to reduce PSA levels.
 However, factors such as obesity and diet including foods such as sugary foods and dairy products, and supplements such as stearic acid, Vitamin E, Vitamin A and excess Calcium may significantly increase the risk of prostate cancer.
 Also, consuming random supplements while undergoing treatment can interfere with the treatment and cause adverse effects.
 A personalized nutrition plan will help with finding the right foods and supplements to complement the prostate cancer treatment rather than interfere with it.

 Prostate Cancer Incidence

 Prostate cancer is the fourth most commonly occurring cancer and the second most common cancer in men.
 (World Cancer Research Fund/American Institute of Cancer Research, 2018) It is more common in men who are aged over 50 years.
 About 1 out of 9 men will be diagnosed with prostate cancer during his lifetime.
 The American Cancer Society estimated about 191,930 new cases and 33,330 deaths from prostate cancers in the United States in 2020.